Sharing is caring!

 Dipping Sauce

-Creamy peanut sauce is a popular pairing with shrimp spring rolls - and for good reason!
-If you'd like a dipping sauce that's not so heavy, nuoc cham sauce is a fantastic option!
-It's sweet, salty, and zesty - what's not to love??
+Creamy peanut sauce is a popular pairing with shrimp spring rolls – and for good reason!
+If you’d like a dipping sauce that’s not so heavy, Vietnamese fish sauce (nuoc cham) sauce is a fantastic option!
+It’s sweet, salty, and zesty – what’s not to love??

 Dipping vietnamese summer roll in peanut sauce.